-Where you are not entitled to a franking tax offset, show on your tax return the amount of franked dividend received at Franked amount.
-Do not show the amount of any imputation/franking credit at Imputation credit.
+Where you are not entitled to a franking tax offset, show on your tax return the amount of franked dividend received at T Franked amount.
+Do not show the amount of any imputation credit at U Imputation credit.

-Application of the rules to interests in partnerships and trust
+Application of the rules to interests in partnerships and trusts